korymath/talk-generator/README.md

 go to [mysql wheel download]( http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python) to download the wheel and run `pip install mysqlclient-1.3.8-cp36-cp36m-win_amd64.whl`

+## Docker Instructions (optional)

+*slaps the hood of the container* Yep this bad boy runs on [Docker](https://www.docker.com/products/docker-desktop).

+Do not push this image to a public repository.
+It contains code that can't be made public.
+Just build and run folks.

+### Building the Image

+Build the image, and tag it as talkgen.

+`docker build -t talkgen .`

+### Running the Image

+Run the image tagged as talkgen.
+The container /output directory maps to your current working directory.

+`docker run -v ``pwd``/output:/output talkgen`

+Reasonable defaults have been provided.
+To override, simply pass the command-line parameter.
+Override the the topic and number of slides.

+`docker run -v ``pwd``/output:/output talkgen --topic love --num_slides 12`

 ## Running the generator

 ```sh